Adore E-Citybike 28" Alu Cityfahrrad CX-380 Mittelmotor 85NM / 15Ah Lime Green

 Typical price

-Perfect for transporting groceries, children, or equipment, making it a practical choice for families and businesses.
+Suited for transporting groceries, children, or deliveries, making it a practical alternative to a car for short urban trips.

 Bestseller